Trả lời: Chào em email:09113025@st.hcmuaf.edu.

 Gia đình nông nghiệp

-NGỌC PHƯƠNG NAM
+NGỌC PHƯƠNG NAM,

 DẠY VÀ HỌC